a2stuff/a2d/res/notes/testplan.md

   * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.
-* Delete the SELECTOR.LIST file from the startup disk, if it was present.
+* Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

 * Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
 * Launch DeskTop.
 Close all windows.
 Press an arrow key multiple times.
 Verify that only one volume icon is highlighted at a time.